ByKoan/ByKoan/README.md

 ![GitHub](https://img.shields.io/badge/-GitHub-333?style=flat&logo=github)
 ![VS Code](https://img.shields.io/badge/-VS%20Code-333?style=flat&logo=visual-studio-code)

-## 📚 Proyectos actuales:
+## 📚 Current projects:

-- Algunos de mis proyectos actuales son:
-- Servidores via protocolo **HTTP** en diferentes lenguajes (Actualmente trabajando en C y Java)
+- In my free time I am learning about technologies, languages ​​and tools, I am also doing projects such as:
+- HTTPS Servers in different languajes (At the moment in C and Java)
-- Libreria de debug en C
+- Debug Library in C
-- Seguir investigando sobre lenguajes y metodos de programacion en mi repositorio de **Obsidian**
+- Library to make PNG images by pixels in C
+- And some other ideas...